stijn-dejongh/lovecraft_public_domain/manuscript/shunned_house.md

 Dr. Elihu Whipple, revealed to me at length the darker, vaguer surmises which formed an undercurrent of folklore among old-time servants and humble folk; surmises which never travelled far, and which were largely forgotten when Providence grew to be a metropolis with a shifting modern population.

- The general fact is, that the house was never regarded by the solid part of the community as in any real sense "haunted ".
+The general fact is, that the house was never regarded by the solid part of the community as in any real sense _"haunted"_.
 There were no widespread tales of rattling chains, cold currents of air, extinguished lights, or faces at the window.
-Extremists sometimes said the house was "unlucky", but that is as far as even they went.
+Extremists sometimes said the house was _"unlucky"_, but that is as far as even they went.
 What was really beyond dispute is that a frightful proportion of persons died there; or more accurately, had died there, since after some peculiar happenings over sixty years ago the building had become deserted through the sheer impossibility of renting it.
 These persons were not all cut off suddenly by any one cause; rather did it seem that their vitality was insidiously sapped, so that each one died the sooner from whatever tendency to weakness he may have naturally had.
 And those who did not die displayed in varying degree a type of anaemia or consumption, and sometimes a decline of the mental faculties, which spoke ill for the salubriousness of the building.
 Neighbouring houses, it must be added, seemed entirely free from the noxious quality.

 This much I knew before my insistent questioning led my uncle to shew me the notes which finally embarked us both on our hideous investigation.
 In my childhood the shunned house was vacant, with barren, gnarled, and terrible old trees, long, queerly pale grass, and nightmarishly misshapen weeds in the high terraced yard where birds never lingered.
 We boys